Search

 Community Event

-We are teaming up with Window Wanderland, to support their theme of ‘Hope’ Come along to create your unique window design, using your own ideas or templates provided.
+We teamed up with Window Wanderland, to support their theme of ‘Hope’ by creating our unique window design, using our own ideas or provided templates.

-We are delighted Lucy Reeves-Khan, the founder of Window Wanderland is joining us for this session.
-Lucy will talk about its history and will lead us in template making, so that we are all ready for this years event.
+We were delighted Lucy Reeves-Khan, the founder of Window Wanderland joined us for this session.
+Lucy talked about its history and led us in template making, so that we are all ready for this years event.

 For more information on Window Wanderland go to https://www.windowwanderland.com